eugiellimpin/website/index.md

 # Learning

 I'm constantly learning (or at least trying!).
-Here I keep a list of things that I'm currently learning and curated resources that I'm using or have used.
+Here, I keep a list of things that I'm currently learning and curated resources that I'm using or have used.